 Go ahead.
 You know you’ve wondered.
-At night, in the dark, can anyone passing by see in?
+At night, in the dark, do passersby see all of you in glass houses – and I mean, ALL of you?
 The idea of living in a glass house is titillating, so don’t try to disguise your curiosity in platitudes of wanting to live closer to nature.
 Go camping if you crave that DEET-infused connection with Mother Nature.
-Glass houses or transparent dwellings offer a uniquely raw experience without giving up any comforts, so don’t be surprised if sleeping in the buff under a clear canopy tickles your prehistoric instincts.
+Glass houses or ‘transparent dwellings’ offer a uniquely raw experience without giving up any comforts, so don’t be surprised if sleeping in the buff under a clear canopy tickles your prehistoric instincts.
 Test one out for yourself through Airbnb and experience a glass house like you live there.

 Since jungles are the primal source of all living things, an essential glass house tour naturally begins in Brazil.
 This contemporary glass and wood Airbnb house nestled in the forests of Sao Paulo, Brazil overlooks Felix Beach and rents for $320 per night.
 A bargain with 4 bedrooms.
 Consider these stunning vistas of the sea through floor-to-ceiling glass panels and you’ll be swinging from the rafters like happy monkeys.
 Architects Vidal and Sant’Anna designed this house nestled unobtrusively into the hillside to preserve the surrounding environment, native ground vegetation and soil characteristics.
 Cross ventilating air chambers on the roofs and decks cool the house naturally without the need for air conditioning.
 You and the house will breathe as one.